growthbook/growthbook-php/README.md

+# Growth Book PHP Library

+Small utility library to run controlled experiments (i.e. A/B/n tests) in PHP.

 ![Build Status](https://github.com/growthbook/growthbook-php/workflows/Build/badge.svg)

-Small utility library to run controlled experiments (i.e. AB tests).
-Comaptible with the Growth Book experimentation platform.
+-  No external dependencies
+-  Lightweight and fast
+-  No HTTP requests, everything is defined and evaluated locally
+-  Advanced user and page targeting
+-  Supports feature flag and remote config use cases
+-  PHP 7.1+ with 100% test coverage and phpstan on the highest level

 ## Installation